Information for: DEVELOPERS PARTNERS SUPPORT

 On the Performance page at Configuration > Performance, set values for the following items:

-• Cache pages for anonymous users checkbox: Select this checkbox.
+• Select the Cache pages for anonymous users checkbox.

-minimum cache lifetime prevents Drupal from clearing page and block caches for a set period of time after you change the content of nodes or blocks.
-This setting can cause unexpected behavior when editing content or when using an external cache such as Varnish.
+• Use the Minimum cache lifetime field with caution.
+The minimum cache lifetime prevents Drupal from clearing page and block caches for a set period of time after you change the content of nodes or blocks.
+This setting can cause unexpected behavior when editing content or using an external cache such as Varnish.
 If you are unsure, leave the minimum cache lifetime set to 0.

 Important